 The penalty for a “Hit and Run” incident can change depending on whether the other vehicle had someone in the car.
 If someone in the other car was injured in a non-serious way, the maximum penalty is 1 year in jail, up to a $3,000 fine, and/or 12 points on your license.
 Similarly, Fleeing and Eluding carries a maximum penalty of 1 year in jail, up to a $1,000 fine, and/or 12 points on your license.

-Facing an incarcerable traffic ticket in Maryland can be a very frightening situation.
-You may not be aware of all the steps you should be taking to protect yourself in court, which is why having an attorney is so important.
-Take the time to contact Zirkin and Schmerling Law, and we’ll help you to understand your legal rights and the consequences for the traffic tickets you have received.
+Facing an incarcerable traffic ticket in Maryland can be a very frightening situation whether you are charged with reckless driving, or just hit with an excessive speeding ticket.
+You may not be aware of all the steps you should be taking to protect yourself in court, which is why having a criminal law attorney is so important.
+Take the time to contact Zirkin and Schmerling Law, and we’ll help you to understand your legal rights and the consequences for the traffic citations you have received.
 Your initial consultation is free of charge.
 Call us today for your Free Consultation at 410-753-4611.